Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 # Land System

 ## Overview
-The Land System manages the demesne's 2D land grid, ensuring all parcels (tiles) are data-driven, modular, and updated in real time.
+The Land System manages the demesne's 2D land grid, ensuring all parcels are data-driven, modular, and updated in real time.
 It is foundational to the closed-loop economy, as all production and consumption are tied to parcels.

 - The grid is initialised from external JSON config (`land_config.json`) via the `Library` autoload.
 - The centre-most parcel is always surveyed on initialisation.